ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/data-sources/dynamodb.md

 ## Querying DynamoDB

-To perform queries on **DynamoDB**, click on the **+ Add** button in the query manager located at the bottom panel of the editor.
-Select the previously added database as the data source for the query.
-Choose the desired operation and click on the **Run** button to run the query.
+1. Click on **+ Add** button of the query manager at the bottom panel of the editor.
+2. Select the **DynamoDB** datasource added in previous step.
+3. Choose the desired operation.
+4. Click on the Preview button to preview the output or Click on the Run button to create and trigger the query.

 <div style={{textAlign: 'center'}}>